cncf/wg-serverless/workflow/spec/spec.md

 Function definition describes execution of a serverless function.
 Retry definition describes the retry policy for the serverless function call.

-Actions can be grouped into logical units via the "group" parameter.
-The name of each group has to be unique and it is recommended to name them according to their functionality, for example "Login", "Onboarding", "Payroll", etc.
+Actions have a name which must be unique.
+Defined actions can be referenced by name within defined Event and Operation states via their

-Once defined, actions can be executed within Event and Operation states.
-Actions can be referenced by their group name.
-All actions included in the group are then executed in the order their are defined.
+"actions" property.

 ### Error Definition